vuola/UH_NumericalMethods/README.md

 This chapter contains instructions for installing the full development environment.

+### Pull the code repository

+If you don't have git installed (test with `git -v`)

+`sudo apt install git`

+Clone the repository

+`git clone https://github.com/vuola/UH_NumericalMethods.git ./UH_NumericalMethods`

+cd into the repository root folder `/UH_NumericalMethods/` to run commands below.

 ### C++

 During testing MacOS was running Clang 13.1.6 and Ubuntu used gcc 9.3.0 as the C++ compiler.
 The commands for installing GNU compilers and Make tools in Ubuntu: